Jump to Your Month:

 In the United States today, people draw freely from both lists and pick the stones that appeal to them.
 Some traditional gems are also less expensive (like turquoise) or more readily available (like cultivated pearls) than their modern counterparts.
 Thus, some traditional stones remain popular.

 We’ll note which stones are the most popular options by month.
 However, you should pick the birthstones you like best.
 So, if you want that pearl, turquoise, diamond, and emerald mother’s ring, go for it.
 (And there are also many different types of alternative birthstone lists to choose from).

 Although garnet is commonly associated with the color red, these gemstones can be found in almost any color and are popular choices for jewelry of all types.
 That’s excellent news if you’re in the market for the January birthstone.
 The garnet family is one of the most complex in the gem world.
 It’s not a single species but rather consists of several species and varieties.

 Color: Mostly red or deep red.
 Rarer varieties can be lighter red and nearly any other color.

 Crystallography: Isometric.
 Trapezohedron and dodecahedron forms are common.
 Cube and octahedron forms extremely rare.

-Sources: Brazil, India, Madagascar, and the US
+Major Sources: Brazil, India, Madagascar, and the United States.